huggingface/dataset-viewer/services/admin/README.md

 The admin service provides endpoints:

-- `/healthcheck`
+- `/healthcheck`: ensure the app is running
 - `/metrics`: give info about the cache and the queue
-- `/cache-reports{processing_step}`: give detailed reports on the content of the cache for a processing step
-- `/cache-reports-with-content{processing_step}`: give detailed reports on the content of the cache for a processing step, including the content itself, which can be heavy
 - `/pending-jobs`: give the pending jobs, classed by queue and status (waiting or started)
+- `/dataset-status`: # Andrea-TODO: document
+- `/num-dataset-infos-by-builder-name`: # Andrea-TODO: document
+- `/recreate-dataset`: deletes all the cache entries related to a specific dataset, then run all the steps in order.
+It's a POST endpoint.
+Pass the requested parameters:
+  - `dataset`: the dataset name
+  - `priority`: `low` (default), `normal` or `high`

+### Endpoints by processing step

 - `/force-refresh{processing_step}`: force refresh cache entries for the processing step.
 It's a POST endpoint.
 Pass the requested parameters, depending on the processing step's input type:
   - `dataset`: `?dataset={dataset}`
   - `config`: `?dataset={dataset}&config={config}`
   - `split`: `?dataset={dataset}&config={config}&split={split}`
-- `/recreate-dataset`: deletes all the cache entries related to a specific dataset, then run all the steps in order.
-It's a POST endpoint.
-Pass the requested parameters:
-  - `dataset`: the dataset name
-  - `priority`: `low` (default), `normal` or `high`
+- `/cache-reports{processing_step}`: give detailed reports on the content of the cache for a processing step
+- `/cache-reports-with-content{processing_step}`: give detailed reports on the content of the cache for a processing step, including the content itself, which can be heavy